How to Write a Satire Essay: Guide and Examples

 What is a satire essay?

 A satire essay is a piece of writing that uses humor, irony, exaggeration, and ridicule to expose and criticize the flaws, vices, or absurdities of individuals, institutions, or society.
 Unlike a straightforward critical essay, a satire essay achieves its critique through wit and indirection — the writer appears to praise, agree with, or neutrally describe something while actually dismantling it.
 The most famous example in English literature is Jonathan Swift’s “A Modest Proposal” (1729), which proposed eating Irish babies as a solution to poverty — not because Swift believed this, but to expose the callousness of British policy toward Ireland.
-The defining feature of a satire essay is that its real meaning operates beneath its surface meaning, requiring the reader to decode the ironic gap between the two.

 What are the two main types of satire?